JemimaSiddiqui/Holy-Spiritz/README.md

 2. Input field, "Cheers!" and "I'm feeling lucky" Button:

 A user can input the name of a cocktail of their choice and click "Cheers!" to see the ingredients and instructions used to make the cocktail.
-There is also a recommendation on the type of glass usually used for serving the cocktail and a witty giph corresponding to the drink.
+There is also a recommendation on the type of glass usually used for serving the cocktail and a witty gif corresponding to the drink.

 A user can also click on the "I'm feeling lucky" button to be presented with information related to a randomly selected drink.